shubhm-77/ButtonManufacture/README.txt

 started step 4
 Added a model to an ASP.NET Core MVC app
 Added a data model class
-created a class in models folder and named it Button.cs updated Models/Button.cs file with a code
+created a class in models folder named it Button.cs updated Models/Button.cs file with a code
 Added NuGet packages
 created a database context class